Forwarding address · For the privacy-first

 Point newsletters at it.

-Wait for the digest.
+Watch it confirm, then wait for the digest.

 When to choose this.